liusihan/BayesQuantify/README.md

 the Bayesian Classification Framework, as tools and software for convincingly calculating the positive likelihood ratio are lacking.

-The [BayesQuantify](#bayesquantify) R Package provide a comprehensive functions to define the thresholds for each evidence strength level
+The `BayesQuantify` (#bayesquantify) R Package provide a comprehensive functions to define the thresholds for each evidence strength level

 ## Installation

-You can install the latest version of BayesQuantify like so:
+You can install `BayesQuantify` from CRAN:

 ``` r
 install.packages("BayesQuantify")
 ```

-Additionnaly, you can install the development version of BayesQuantify like so:
+Or you can install the development version of `BayesQuantify` from GitHub:

 ``` r
 devtools::install_github("liusihan/BayesQuantify")